DerNitro/su-blog.ru/src/posts/sobiraem-tcpudp-sessii-v-linux.en.rst

 From this list, we can safely pick only socket, where the numerical value will be the inode value.

-Name and pid information can be obtained from */proc/PID/status*.
+Name and PID information can be obtained from */proc/PID/status*.

 Conclusion
 ==========